 One of the great things about Puerto Banus is that it is compact.
-Everything you need for a killer short break is right here in one place.
+Everything you need for a killer short break is right here in one place and all roads read to (or from) the famous Puerto Banus Marina.
 You won’t waste time trekking to far-off nightclubs or searching bus timetables to get to the beach.
 This place was designed to have everything in one place, so from the moment you get here it’s fun,fun fun.
+So we compiled a list with tis in what to do in Puerto Banus to help you sort out a class itinerary for your group.

 Contact us to find out about a range of group activities for stags and hens available in Puerto Banus and along the Costa del Sol: